The Secret Family History

 “I can’t say I do,” said Andrea.
 “My grandmother doesn’t talk about her.”

-“I wonder why,” said Belle.
+“I wonder why,” said Samantha.
 “Could it be that the story about Selena almost destroying David Trichenberg’s family and Leo and his cousins killing all the members of the Turner family save for Johannah and her cousin Luna be the reason why Tareza refuses to talk about her family?”

 “I wouldn’t know, as the Turner family ended up being only daughters,” said Andrea.
 “My grandmother is the last Turner daughter, as my mother uses her father’s name.”